By Sarah Watson, forager

 The leaves can be preserved by lacto-fermentation (I use this simple method by forager Robin Harford) which alters their flavour profile somewhat, but the ferment still packs a punch.
 Fresh leaves can be infused to make flavoured vinegar, or shredded to use in all sorts of recipes, such as risottos, curries, pasta dishes, mash, omelettes, stir-fries, stews, sauces, soups, and to stuff meat or fish.
 Wild garlic is great in savoury bakes too: bread, scones, muffins, oatcakes…the possibilities are endless – I’ve even used it in savoury cocktails!

 The pretty flowers are also edible, try them fried in a light tempura batter, or use them as a decorative, savoury garnish.
 The green flower buds and the hot, peppery, little seed pods (before they develop a hard seed) can be pickled to make wonderfully garlicky ‘capers’.

-Wild garlic leaves keep well in a plastic bag in the fridge for a few days.
+Wild garlic leaves keep well in a bag in the fridge for a few days.
 I find the flavour stronger before flowering, and cooking reduces the potency because the leaves’ volatile oils evaporate quickly, leaving them much milder and sweeter.
 So for maximum flavour, add them in the last minute or so of cooking.